The Rare Color Myth

 Because these combination of genes that control color are allowed in the Shih Tzu breed, there is no way to guarantee your shih tzu will remain the color it is when purchased as a puppy.

 A deep gold can fade to a a pretty soft cream color, a dark black can silver out to a striking silver.
 A rich chocolate can turn into an attractive cinnamon shade.
-A shih tzu that looks black, when cut in a puppy clip, tiger stripes (brindle) can appear!
+A shih tzu that looks black, when clipped in a puppy clip, tiger stripes (brindle) can appear!